Welcome

 Station construction

-Work is now being handed off to a different contractor that will complete the final package, including construction of station finishes and plaza and roadway improvements.
-Construction and testing will occur between now and the opening of the station in mid-2026.
+Construction of the NE 130th St Infill Station has occurred in phases as the Lynnwood Link Extension took shape.
+The final construction package, including station finishes and plaza and roadway improvements, got underway in late 2023.
+Construction and testing will occur between now and the opening of the station in 2026.

 What to expect during construction

 Construction will ramp up at the site and you will see more activity starting this fall/winter as we continue station construction on the elevated track, at the ground-floor plaza level, and the surrounding roadways.
-Construction will be active through mid-2026, including testing the line at this location prior to opening this new station.
+Construction will be active through 2026, including testing the line at this location prior to opening this new station.

 We strive to be good neighbors and acknowledge that construction can be disruptive.
 You can expect the following during construction:

-• Ongoing movement of crews and large equipment at the station site and surrounding area; typical work hours are 7 a.m. – 5 p.m., Monday through Friday.
+- Ongoing movement of crews and large equipment at the station site and surrounding area; typical work hours are 7 a.m. – 5 p.m., Monday through Friday.

-• Noise, vibration, and dust associated with major construction.
+- Noise, vibration, and dust associated with major construction.

-• Roadway closures or modifications to support construction, with traffic control and detours in place as needed.
+- Roadway closures or modifications to support construction, with traffic control and detours in place as needed.
 See below for additional detail about long-term closures.

-• Early-morning or late-night work outside of typical work hours at times for utility and road work to minimize effects on traffic or to sync with Lynnwood Link Extension testing and operations; nearby neighbors will be notified directly in these situations.
+- Early-morning or late-night work outside of typical work hours at times for utility and road work to minimize effects on traffic or to sync with Lynnwood Link Extension testing and operations; nearby neighbors will be notified directly in these situations.

-• Direct communication from the Sound Transit outreach and construction teams where construction may have temporary effects on neighbors, including access to property, etc.
+- Direct communication from the Sound Transit outreach and construction teams where construction may have temporary effects on neighbors, including access to property, etc.

-• Regular construction notifications and updates provided through our email listserv.
+- Regular construction notifications and updates provided through our email listserv.
 You can sign up for alerts here.

 Roadway closures